High Resolution (<100pc) Ionization Structures in the ISM of AGN ESO~137-G34: Discussion

-LINER-type cocoons surrounding Seyfert emission are common in Seyfert\,2 galaxies \citep[e.g.,][]{Ma21,Maksym16,Cresci15}.
-In ESO137-G034, the LINER cocoon is characterized by higher, near zero, SLI values.
-This type of LINER excitation could be due to either photo-ionization by low-luminosity or obscured AGN or be induced by {lower-velocity shocks without a photoionizing precursor}\citep[][]{Dopita95,Ho96,Kraemer08,Halpern83}.
-LINER-type emission creating cocoons can also arise from interactions between AGN winds and the surrounding ISM \citep[][]{Ma21}.
+{ Observationally, in { VO} maps, extended Seyfert excitation regions appear to be surrounded by LINER regions \citep[dubbed LINER cocoons; e.g.,][]{Ma21,Maksym16,Cresci15}.
+In general, the LINER-type emission in an AGN context is associated either with photoionization by a low-luminosity or obscured AGN, or with lower-velocity shocks without a photoionizing precursor \citep[''pure shocks``, ][]{Dopita95,Ho96,Kraemer08,Halpern83}.
+The origin of the LINER cocoons, in particular, is either linked to obscured AGN radiation or to shocks arising from interactions between AGN winds and the surrounding ISM \citep[][]{Ma21}. }

-In Fig.\,\ref{fig:profiles}, we show the values of SLI as a function of the position angle in cross-sections through {the NW cone} at different projected distances from the nucleus.
-In the NW cone, the smooth transition between Seyfert-type regions and LINER cocoons is particularly clear, and suggests a layered ionization structure. {The only exception is the profile at $0.2$–$0.3$\,kpc from the nucleus, which shows an additional maximum in the LINER cocoon region at $\sim-20^{\circ}$.
-This position, however, coincides with the dust lane, and the reddening-corrected profile exhibits a smooth transition.} {The alignment of SLI profiles across cross-sections demonstrates that a conical geometry is maintained and is largely radially constant, aside from the SLI ridges observed in the radial profile (Fig.\,\ref{fig:profile_rad}).}

-\cite{Ma21} showed that some LINER cocoons occupy intermediate positions between Seyfert and LINER classifications on the BPT diagram.
-Here, Fig.\,\ref{fig:profiles} demonstrates that the transition between Seyfert- and LINER-type regions is smooth and monotonic over $15^{\circ}$.
-In the NW cone, the LINER cocoon is approximately $\sim100 - 200$\,pc thick and extends at least up to $\sim 0.5$\,kpc from the nucleus.
-The morphology of the LINER cocoon is continuous, with no indication of strong patchiness.
+{ \citet{Ma21} showed that some LINER cocoons occupy intermediate positions between Seyfert and LINER classifications on the { VO} diagram.
+Here, Fig.~\ref{fig:profiles} demonstrates that the SLI transition between Seyfert- and LINER-type { across different radii in the NW cone }is smooth and monotonic, with values SLI $\sim 0$.
+The smooth transition suggests a layered ionization: the cocoon is approximately $\sim100$–$200$~pc thick and radially extends at least up to $\sim0.5$~kpc from the nucleus, with no signs of radial dependence.
+The SLI { azimuthal} profiles of the LINER cocoon are continuous, with no indication of strong patchiness.

+{ An exception is the elevated SLI values at $\sim80^{\circ}$ within the NW cone,}coinciding with the dust lane and likely originating from the extinction.}

+{ The similarity of the NW cone SLI profiles across radii indicates that the cone geometry is preserved and remains largely constant with radius, aside from the SLI ridges seen in the radial profile (Fig.~\ref{fig:profile_rad}). }